dotoroart/cards/README.md

 ---

 ## *Mechanics*
-> NOTE: These might add a bit too much complexity, but I'm exploring the possibility.
+> NOTE: These might add a bit too much complexity.
+Just exploring the possibility.

 - Cards have special mechanics attached if they have keywords in their text.

-### *Creatures*
-> May have any of the following:
+Creatures may have any of the following:

 #### Unsatiable
 - Untaps after an Encounter.